-A concurrent B.A./M.A. degree program in religious studies offers a select group of exceptional undergraduates the opportunity to begin graduate work while still an undergraduate and thereby complete the B.A. and M.A. degrees simultaneously and on an accelerated schedule.
+A bachelor's–accelerated master's (BAM) degree program offers a select group of exceptional undergraduates the opportunity to begin graduate work while still an undergraduate and thereby complete the B.A. and M.A. degrees simultaneously and on an accelerated schedule.
 The entire program normally requires 5-6 years and permits six credit units to be double-counted toward both degrees.
 Otherwise requirements for the two degrees remain unchanged.

 The advantages of such a program to our students and our department are manifold, including:

 - The opportunity to present an undergraduate program that makes full use of our unique resources as a research university and that fosters meaningful undergraduate research.